swiftlang/swift-evolution/proposals/0377-parameter-ownership-modifiers.md

 // borrow the FileHandle
 func read(from: borrow FileHandle) throws -> Data

-// Operations that close the file handle and make it unusable take
+// Operations that close the file handle and make it unusable consume
 // the FileHandle
-func close(file: take FileHandle)
+func close(file: consume FileHandle)

 func hackPasswords() throws -> HackedPasswords {
   let fd = try open(path: "/etc/passwd")
   // `read` borrows fd, so we can continue using it after let contents = try read(from: fd)
-  // `close` takes fd from us, so we can't use it again close(fd)
+  // `close` consumes fd, so we can't use it again close(fd)

-  let moreContents = try read(from: fd) // compiler error: use after take
+  let moreContents = try read(from: fd) // compiler error: use after consume

   return hackPasswordData(contents)
 }